Umami Burger: Menu

 The restaurant's burgers are made using 6 oz beef patties, mostly from American Wagyu beef, that are coarsely ground in-house.
 The meat is seasoned with Umami Sauce—which contains soy sauce—and Umami Dust that includes ground-up dried porcini mushrooms and dried fish heads.
-Fleischman said that no monosodium glutamate (MSG) is added, despite claims to the contrary.
 Their tomatoes are slow-baked overnight with a soy-based sauce to enhance their flavor.
 Parmesan, which is also umami-rich, is provided as a cheese crisp.
-The burgers are served on a soft, Portuguese-style bun that meet Fleischman's desire for a basic supermarket-style bun that also feels artisanal.
+The burgers are served on a soft, Portuguese-style bun.

 Umami Burger provides over a dozen different burgers, and substitutions are discouraged.
 Priced at over $10, their burgers are more expensive than those at fast food restaurants.
 Their signature Original Burger includes the Parmesan crisp, shiitake mushrooms, roasted tomato, caramelized onions, and a house ketchup.
 In 2010, Umami Burger was named Burger of the Year by Alan Richman of GQ.
-Fleischman says that the food between their restaurant locations is not designed to each taste the same.
-"We want our customers to have a unique experience.
-We wanted to be a restaurant group, not a chain," he said.

 In 2014, Umami restaurants in California announced a partnership with Coolhaus, a Los Angeles-based ice cream sandwich maker, to provide rotating flavors of their ice cream sandwiches on the dessert menu.
 In May 2017, Umami Burger partnered with Impossible Foods to create the Umami Impossible Burger, an entirely plant-based patty served with caramelized onions, American cheese, miso-mustard, house spread, dill pickles, lettuce, and tomato.